Epic-dog/Hulu_style_icons/README.md

 # Emby Library Files

+These where oringally created by @atomicmoon in the Emby forum, I have continued to make new ones as requested.

-Storage of all my Emby Library Folder artwork, genere, tv network and other files I use on my Emby server.
+Storage of all my Library Folder artwork, genere, tv network and other files in this style free to be used in Emby or other media applications.

-Includes templates to make more library folder images
+Includes templates to make more library folder images in Photshop or Gimp

+Any new ones can be requested via the Emby forums.